Locksmith Tips: How to Prevent a Home Burglary

 - An apology for accidentally approaching the wrong house.

 Many daytime burglars are not especially violent individuals.
 Daytime burglars can often best be described as opportunists.
 Rather than keeping a homeowner hostage or otherwise engaging in a violent confrontation, daytime burglars typically want to find an unlocked door, enter the property, and leave with items of value.
+In fact, one of the most commonly targeted entry points for a crime of opportunity is the garage door.

 The Right Locks for Optimal Security